 Does a Low GPA Mean You Will Be Rejected?

-First, there is no need to despair: While a low GPA may make it more challenging for you to gain admission, especially to top tier schools, it doesn’t necessarily mean that you won’t get in to your first-choice school or to other schools on your list.
+First, there is no need to despair: While a low GPA may make it more challenging for you to gain admission, especially to top-tier schools, it doesn’t necessarily mean that you won’t get into your first-choice school or to other schools in your list.

 If your GPA falls short for the schools on your target list, then it’s essential to focus on presenting the strongest application.
 If you have a really strong career vision and goal, a compelling case for the impact you will make with your MBA, and evidence of achievement and leadership outside of the classroom, these helps factors help outweigh any past academic deficits.